calmeel/osutaiko-sv-helper-plus/README.md

 ### Added features

 - Added `1/8 dense mode` in addition to the existing `1/16 dense mode`.
-- Added automatic SV point creation on measure lines when using normal overwrite mode.
-Measure line positions are calculated from uninherited timing points, using `beatLength * meter`, and the final timestamp is floored.
+- Added automatic SV point creation on barlines when using normal overwrite mode. barline positions are calculated from uninherited timing points, using `beatLength * meter`, and the final timestamp is floored.
-- When using `-1/16 Offset`, measure line SV points are placed at `measure line - 1/16 snap`.
 - Overwrite now replaces existing inherited timing points within `+-1ms` of the target time.
 - Removed the Kiai option.
 Overwrite inherits Kiai/effects from the start point, and Modify preserves each timing point's existing effects.
 - Replaced the old Exponential checkbox with an `SV Mode` selector.